Malaysia Federal Route 1: Post-independence

 Where the Jitra–Bukit Kayu Hitam section was constructed as an upgrade of the existing Federal Route 1 section into a divided highway with partial access control and at-grade intersections.
 At that time, the construction of the Kuala Lumpur–Seremban Expressway E2 was still ongoing, and therefore the expressway would later form the pioneer route for the southern route.
-Unlike the other sections of the North–South Expressway, the Jitra–Bukit Kayu Hitam section did not comply with the expressway standards defined by the Arahan Teknik 8/86: A Guide on Geometric Design of Roads which was only published by the Malaysian Public Works Department (JKR) later in 1986, resulting the section to be grandfathered as a part of the North–South Expressway E1.
+Unlike the other sections of the North–South Expressway, the Jitra–Bukit Kayu Hitam section did not comply with the expressway standards defined by the Technic Order 8/86(Arahan Teknik 8/86: A Guide on Geometric Design of Roads) which was only published by the Malaysian Public Works Department (JKR) later in 1986, resulting the section to be grandfathered as a part of the North–South Expressway E1.
 After the North–South Expressway was completed in 1994, the expressway took the role of the Federal Route 1 as the main backbone route in Peninsular Malaysia.

 Apart from the Jitra–Bukit Kayu Hitam section that was being upgraded to be a part of the North–South Expressway E1, there are some other sections of the FT1 highway that have been upgraded to toll roads and controlled-access expressways.
 For example, the Skudai Highway FT1 was completed in November 1985 as a tolled divided highway until 1 March 2004.
 Meanwhile, Jalan Cheras–Kajang FT1 was upgraded from the former two-lane road into an eight-lane controlled-access expressway known as the Cheras–Kajang Expressway E7/FT1.
 The expressway was opened to traffic on 15 January 1999.

 Several sections of FT1 are rerouted to make traffic smoother.
 In Alor Setar, drivers coming from Jitra need to first turn left onto Jalan Tunku Ibrahim, then turn right onto Jalan Sultan Badlishah, followed by a turn onto Jalan Langgar FT256, and finally turn left onto Jalan Raja FT1 to return to the original FT route, where the Kilometre Zero monument is located.

 Much of the road remains in use, although in September 2009, portions of the road north of Ipoh were temporarily closed to facilitate double tracking and electrification along the Ipoh–Padang Besar railway line.
 In December 2022, a 9.4 km segment of the Ipoh-Butterworth trunk road has been renamed to "Jalan Tun Dr. S. Samy Vellu " in a tribute to the former works minister.
 This renaming, as per the Federal gazette, encompasses the stretch commencing at the Kinta-Kuala Kangsar district border and culminating at the junction of Taman Makmur in Sungai Siput, Perak.

 The Batu 24 corner straightening project between Kelapa Sawit and Kulai started from October 2017, and completed in end of 2023.

+Several organisations recommended the Public Works Department rebuilt the separated bridge between Chaah and Yong Peng.